pongasoft/re-mock/docs/Documentation.md

 > #### Note
 > All classes are under the `re::mock` namespace, so it will be omitted from now on.

+> #### Note
+> The documentation uses the terminology "device" to refer to the rack extension under test.
+For example, `tester.device()` returns the `rack::ExtensionDevice` instance that is configured for testing.

 ### The main event loop

 Recon/Reason has a main event loop, calling `JBox_Export_RenderRealtime` over and over as fast as necessary.
 For example, at a sample rate of 48000, it calls this function 750 times per second which can make logging and/or debugging quite challenging.